SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 84. You are back to the Data Intelligence Metadata Explorer home page.
 <br>![](/exercises/ex2/images/Ex02_Part03_84.png)

+You have now created rules and a rulebook that is evaluating the data quality of your enriched dataset.

 ## Data Remediation

+After completing these steps you will have fixed data quality issues using the data remediation preparation.

 1. Click 'View Preparations'.
 <br>![](/exercises/ex2/images/Ex02_Part04_01.png)